 Although making a claim against the company will never bring back those who were lost, often times a wrongful death claim helps provide a feeling of closure and justice for the families of those killed.
 In addition, the litigation process requires the company to turn over all relevant documents in what is called “discovery,” and the discovery process can be incredibly helpful in determining what truly went wrong, and help to take away the shroud of mystery that often surrounds such tragedies.

-For more information about the process for making a claim against Holland America or any of its excursion operators, call and speak to one of our lawyers today at 1-800-448-8008 or (206) 624-8844.
+For more information about the process for making a claim against Holland America or any of its excursion operators, call and speak to one of our lawyers today at (206) 624-8844.